Financial Samurai

 The second observation is the average 30-year fixed-rate mortgage does not go up as much as the Fed Funds Rate during a rate-hike cycle.
 As a result, mortgage rates, which are more determined by the 10-year Treasury bond yield, don’t increase as significantly either.

 Look at the periods between 2004 – 2007 and 2016 – 2019.
 The average 30-year fixed-rate mortgage increased by less than half the magnitude increase of the Fed Funds Rate.
-I’m confident the same thing will happen again in this rate-hike cycle.
+I believe we're past the bottom of the current real estate cycle as interest rates begin declining in 2024+.

 As a result, buying single-family rentals and multifamily properties makes sense.
 So is investing in build-to-rent funds and other private real estate funds that specialize in rental properties.
 Half of my net worth is in real estate partially because I believe in history.
 I also like the stability and utility of real estate.